SandraA-Boateng/ADA-final-project/README.md

 The project also assesses whether this association differs by race.
 All data cleaning, descriptive analyses, regression models, effect-measure-modification testing, and diagnostics were completed in R (version ≥ 4.3) following reproducible research practices.

-**Because BRFSS data are publicly available and large, the raw dataset is not included in the repository.
+**Because BRFSS data are publicly available and large, the raw dataset is not included in the repository.**
-The R Markdown file automatically downloads the 2023 BRFSS ZIP file directly from the CDC.**

 ---